-You map roles for PKI users through the role-mapping API or by using a file stored on each node.
+You map roles for PKI users through the role mapping APIs or by using a file stored on each node.
+Both configuration options are merged together.
 When a user authenticates against a PKI realm, the privileges for that user are the union of all privileges defined by the roles to which the user is mapped.

 You identify a user by the distinguished name in their certificate.
 For example, the following mapping configuration maps